angular/angular/aio/content/guide/template-syntax.md

 #### _FormsModule_ is required to use _ngModel_

-Before using the `ngModel` directive in a two-way data binding, you must import the `FormsModule` and add it to the Angular module's `imports` list.
+Before using the `ngModel` directive in a two-way data binding, you must import the `FormsModule` and add it to the NgModule's `imports` list.
 Learn more about the `FormsModule` and `ngModel` in the [Forms](guide/forms#ngModel) guide.